 Eating locally produced food means getting food that's grown in sync with the seasons, is fresher, requires less energy to produce and transport, and supports local producers.
 It alleviates the reliance on long-distance transport and refrigeration of foods that are grown thousands of kilometres away.

-Farmers markets are a great place to buy locally produced food and a directory is available from the Australian Farmers' Markets Association or the Melbourne Community Farmers' Markets.
+Farmers markets are a great place to buy locally produced food and the Surf Coast is home to some of the regions best local farmers markets.

-Start composting or worm farming to keep your organic waste out of the landfill.
-It's fun for the family and simple to do once you get the hang of it.
+If you’re not a resident of the trial area, don’t worry, you can still recycle your food waste at home by composting or worm farming.
+It’s fun for the family and simple to do once you get the hang of it.

 If you wish to know more about composting, worm farming or how to reduce your waste at home, sign up to the Home Grown workshop series, these FREE workshops and events cover a wide range of topics from composting to cooking with carrot tops.